 Join me and maybe-spiteful Ghandi, and be the person who sees value where others might not, beginning with yourself, and then use your newly-swole emotional bod to help dig out other people being crushed the same as you.

 You can even do it while you are still down on the ground.
 You don’t have to be in good circumstances to help someone else.
 People can lean on each other and weep together simultaneously, it really isn’t hard to do.
+It can be as easy as freely mixing metaphors.

-I am down in the dark with you, and I am still trying to be helpful to the extent I can to the few people left around me, and anyone else who is in the badlands, trying to find their way out.
+I am down in the dark with you, and I am still trying to be helpful to the extent I can, to the few people left around me, and anyone else who is in the badlands, trying to find their way out.

 And maybe getting out from under whatever shit has us feeling pinned to our pain will be difficult, but it is easier if we work with others we know and trust, and if we are alone, it still beats the hell out of getting squished and feeling like we deserve it, like we aren’t worth the fight if we can’t know for sure we will win.